brian3johnson/pywin32/docs/source/adodbapi/quick_reference.rst

 place a string in the module attribute named ".paramstyle" telling you which method to use.
 The defined possibilities are as follows\...

-**\'qmark\'** is the default used by ADO.
+**'qmark'** is the default used by ADO.
 As far as I know, every ADO driver uses it.
 The above query would be altered by placing a question mark where the parameters should go.
 The programmer then passes the parameters (as as sequence) in the correct order for the `?`s.

        sql = "UPDATE cheese SET qtyonhand = ?
 WHERE name = ?"
        args = [0, 'MUNSTER']